 Drawing

-All drawing plan layout entities including but not limited to details, diagrams, hatch patterns, wall types, symbols, line types, text and other predefined entities are strictly required to be created in the correct UNL FPC standard layers as set forth herein and with bylayer properties.
+All drawing plan layout entities including but not limited to details, diagrams, hatch patterns, wall types, symbols, line types, text and other predefined entities are strictly required to be created in the correct UNL FPC standard layers and with bylayer properties.
 All predefined entities shall revert to layer 0 or bylayer properties when exploded.
 All predefined entities created in programs other than AutoCAD® shall also revert to bylayer properties.
 UNL FPC requires the use of bylayer properties in order to swiftly and easily convert misused vendor layers and colors to the required UNL standard layer and layer properties.
-The standard UNL layer properties described herein are essential to internal reproduction of plans from department to department without the need for storing and managing vendor plot styles.
+The standard UNL layer properties are essential to internal reproduction of plans from department to department without the need for storing and managing vendor plot styles.

 Similarly blocks, symbols and details shall also be created with bylayer properties and revert to layer 0 or bylayer properties when exploded.
 Refer to the Blocks and Details section herein for additional information on the use and insertion of blocks within floor plans, drawings and/or xrefs.